The Healing Power of Food

 Blood Sugar Stabilizer

-Raspberries contain anthocyanins, which boost insulin production and lower blood sugar levels, providing a strong defense against
+Which boost insulin production and lower blood sugar levels.
+Providing a strong defense against diabetes.

 Shrimps are high in vitamin-B12, which aids bone density

 Vitamin-B12 is crucial in the generation of new cells.